-All records necessary to protect the integrity of Cape Atlantic I.N.K.'s compliance process and to confirm the effectiveness of the Compliance Plan will be maintained on-site in accordance with applicable law.
-These records should be maintained and preserved on a confidential basis, such that access is limited to those who require access to perform their duties on behalf of the Compliance Committee or Cape Atlantic I.N.K..
+All records necessary to protect the integrity of the Organization's compliance process and to confirm the effectiveness of the Compliance Plan will be maintained on-site in accordance with applicable law.
+These records should be maintained and preserved on a confidential basis, such that access is limited to those who require access to perform their duties on behalf of the Compliance Committee or the Organization.
 Certain records, marked "CONFIDENTIAL/ATTORNEY-CLIENT PRIVILEGED" will be maintained separately and will not be copied or distributed except in consultation with legal counsel.

-The kinds of records Cape Atlantic I.N.K. will maintain include the records listed below.
-This is not an exhaustive list, but it serves to underscore the importance of retaining compliance records and it provides a guideline for the Compliance Committee.
+The kinds of records the Organization will maintain include the records listed below.
+This is not an exhaustive list, but it serves to underscore the importance of retaining compliance records and it provides a guideline for the Compliance Committee. a.
+All records and documentation (e.g., youth/young adults records and billing and claims documentation) required either by federal or state law for participation in federal healthcare programs or any other applicable federal and state laws and regulations.

-- a.
-All records and documentation (e.g., youth/young adult records and billing and claims documentation) required either by federal or state law for participation in federal healthcare programs or any other applicable federal and state laws and regulations. - b.
-Copies of the Compliance Plan, as adopted and as amended from time to time. - c.
-List of Compliance Committee members, including the names and ordinary job titles and responsibilities of such individuals and the periods such individuals served on the committee. - d.
-Information on the Compliance Officer, or Committee Designee, including name, contact information and term of office. - e.
-Documentation of compliance training and education efforts, including acknowledgments from employees, interns, and volunteers of their review and understanding of the Code of Conduct and, as applicable, this Compliance Plan, and documentation of attendance at training sessions. - f.
-Documentation of audits conducted, including the findings and any corrective actions taken, and reports prepared regarding same. - g.
-Compliance Committee reports to the members. - h.
-Compliance complaints and investigations, findings and corrective actions. - i.
-Results of exit interviews and any periodic statements collected from employees, interns, and volunteers or contractors concerning Cape Atlantic I.N.K.'s health care reimbursement compliance.
+b.
+Copies of the Compliance Plan, as adopted and as amended from time to time.

+c.
+List of Compliance Committee members, including the names and ordinary job titles and responsibilities of such individuals and the periods such individuals served on the committee.

+d.
+Information on the Compliance Officer, including name, contact information and term of office.

+e.
+Documentation of compliance training and education efforts, including acknowledgments from employees, interns and volunteers of his/her review and understanding of the Code of Conduct and, as applicable, this Compliance Plan, and documentation of attendance at training sessions.

+f.
+Documentation of audits conducted, including the findings and any corrective actions taken, and reports prepared regarding same.

+g.
+Compliance Committee reports to the members.

+h.
+Compliance complaints and investigations, findings and corrective actions.

+i.
+Results of exit interviews and any periodic statements collected from employees, interns, volunteers or contractors concerning the Organization's health care reimbursement compliance.

-- j.
-Any self-disclosure and refund made to a government or third party payor. - k.
-Background checks on vendors, contractors and employees, interns, and volunteers. - l.
+j.
+Any self-disclosure and refund made to a government or third party payor.

+volunteers.

+k.
+Background checks on vendors, contractors, employee, intern and l.
 Identification of and agreements with any outside auditors and legal counsel.